 “Some have mixed emotions about cancel culture and the way that people on social media hold influencers and celebrities accountable,” explains leading psychiatrist Dr Tiago Reis Marques.
 “It can be seen as helpful particularly around large social issues but also damaging to someone’s career and reputation."

 Dr Marques, who is also the chief executive officer of Pasithea Therapeutics, says that for the "cancelled" person, the mental impact can be huge.
 “It can essentially feel like they are being attacked by the whole world.
 This is particularly harmful to a person’s psychological state as we have seen in previous cases and often leads to chronic depression and anxiety."

-This is why many people refer to cancel culture and the idea of “cancelling” someone as a public pile-on.
-While the most famous examples are A-listers, people have called for reality stars, who have less media support or PR understanding, to be “cancelled” for innocuous comments and actions distorted in production, leading to damaging consequences.
+This is why many people refer to cancel culture and the idea of "cancelling" someone as a public pile-on.
+While the most famous examples are A-listers, people have called for reality stars - who often have less media support or PR understanding - to be "cancelled" for innocuous comments and actions distorted in production, leading to damaging consequences.

 "As cancel culture often leads to an individual being ostracised for something they have done or said, it can cause the person in question to feel rejected," our expert says, especially if it turns out the "cancelled" person in question has actually done nothing wrong.